 Google will tell you when your flight price will likely increase.
 And it will notify you right before it predicts an increase.
 It will also tell you how confident it is in its prediction.

 Google will email you an alert if the price of your flight decreases.
-So you don’t have to waste all your time checking throughout the day!
+This way you don’t have to waste all your time checking throughout the day.

 Here’s an example of a flight alert email.
 The ticket price decreased by $156.
 And for good measure, Google listed a couple other similar flights to help me see all my options.

 You can click “Manage Price Tracking” at the bottom of the email to go straight to the flight tracking page with the line graphs.
 And you can click “Unsubscribe From Emails” if you don’t need the alerts anymore.

 Don’t forget to use the right credit card to earn a bonus on airfare purchases

 If you’ve found a cheap ticket through Google Flight alerts and are ready to buy, remember to use a credit card that earns bonus miles or points for airfare purchases, like:

 - Chase Sapphire Preferred® Card: Earn 2x Chase Ultimate Rewards points per dollar spent on travel (including airfare)

 - Ink Business Preferred℠ Credit Card: Earn 3x Chase Ultimate Rewards points per dollar spent on travel (including airfare) up to a maximum of $150,000 in purchases per account anniversary year (combined with shipping purchases, internet, cable and phone services, advertising purchases made with social media sites, and search engines)